Throne of Blood

 “Is this the hot bed of dynamite?”

 “This is one side of the bed.
-The other side of the bed is the Celtic Club.”
+The other side of the bed is the Celtic Club down in Collinwood.”

 “Not here, not now,” Frank said.
-“After we finish our drinks we can take in the sights and sounds and then walk up to the cemetery.
+“After we finish our drinks we can take in the sights and then walk up to the cemetery.
 We can talk there.
-The walls have ears here.
-The dead don’t care there.”
+The walls have ears, especially around here.
+Where the dead are, they don’t care.”

 “What cemetery?”